estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 http-server
 ```

 Open the browser on http://127.0.0.1:8080 or http://192.168.0.101:8080 and check again that the app is working fine.
-You shouldn't see the Web Component on the screen because the `showSearchResult` variable is set to `false` in order not to show the special feature by default.
+You shouldn't see the Web Component on the screen because the `showSearchResult` variable was set to `false` in order not to show the special feature by default.

-9) **Turn ON and OFF the special feature**:  play around with `dist/index.html` following the same instructions from the step 9 of the React demo.
+9) **Turn ON and OFF the special feature**:  play around with `dist/index.html` following the same instructions from the step 9 of the [React demo](#react-demo).

-That's it! **our Vue app has succesfully implemented a plugin based architecture with Web Components!**
+That's it! **our Vue app has successfully implemented a plugin based architecture with Web Components!**